scala/scala-lang/blog/_posts/2021-01-11-scala-native-0.4-release.md

 layout: blog-detail
 post-type: blog
 by: Wojciech Mazur, Scala Center
-title: A sneak peek into upcoming Scala Native 0.4 release
+title: A sneak peek into the Scala Native 0.4 release
 ---

 If you ever thought about running your perfect Scala code in an environment other than JVM, you've probably already met